1. Mongolian People’s Party wins General Election by a landslide

 7. Mongolia bags four medals at Rio Olympics

-From August 5 to 21, the 31st Summer Olympic Games were held in Brazil's capital city, Rio de Janeiro bringing joy and excitement around the globe.
-Mongolian Olympians grabbed 1 silver and 3 bronze medals.
+The 31st Summer Olympic Games were held in Brazil's capital city, Rio de Janeiro bringing joy and excitement around the globe.
+Mongolian athletes grabbed 1 silver and 3 bronze medals.

-Mongolia sent its biggest Olympic team yet of 43 athletes to the 2016 Rio Olympics.
+Mongolia sent its biggest Olympic team yet consisting of 43 athletes to the Olympic Games.

 8. Infrastructure development – Construction of New Ulaanbaatar International Airport and Oyu Tolgoi Underground mine

 After being suspended for about two years, the Oyu Tolgoi underground mine development restarted on May 7.
-The development of the Oyu Tolgoi underground mine became possible with the signing of a US$4.4 billion project financing agreement with international financial institutions and export credit agencies representing the governments of the United States, Canada and Australia, along with 15 commercial banks.
+The development of the Oyu Tolgoi underground mine became possible with the signing of a US$4.4 billion project financing agreement with 15 commercial banks.

 9. His Holiness the 14th Dalai Lama pays a religious visit

-On November 18-23, His Holiness the 14th Dalai Lama, Tenzin Gyatso graced Mongolian Buddhists on his 9th religious visit to Mongolia, following an invitation by D.Choijamts, Khamba Lama of Gandantegchenling Monastery.
+On November 18-23, His Holiness the 14th Dalai Lama graced Mongolian Buddhists on his 9th religious visit to Mongolia, following an invitation by D.Choijamts, Khamba Lama of Gandantegchenling Monastery.